-Please bear in mind that it is the designer/creator that is competing; whether it is one person that did all the work for a grouping of costumes or multiple individuals collaborated on the work, it is that person or persons that will be judged
+Please bear in mind that it is the designer/creator that is competing; whether it is one person that did all the work for a grouping of costumes or multiple individuals collaborated on the work, it is that person or persons that will be judged.
+He/she or all will need to be present at the pre-judging to receive credit for their work.
+Any work contributed by a designer/builder that is not present will be deducted from the final score (ex: remaining contestants did 80% of the work rather than 100% if the missing creator were in attendance.)

-You do not need to be a professional to enter.
-However, understand that the FNCC is about craftsmanship so the better your skills and creativity, the higher you will place.
+No. You do not need to be a professional to enter.
+However, understand that the FNCC is about craftsmanship so the better your skills and creativity, the higher you rate.
 It is the designer/creator that is being judged, not the model.

 Children may enter or be entered into the FNCC.
 We love to see our young costumers; but we also ask all youth entries take into consideration that it's a construction contest and should be set to the proper experience level in relationship to the actual person that constructed the costume.
 Please register appropriately.
 If an adult created the costume then it cannot be registered for the youth category: in this situation the child is the model.